 MATLAB® software was designed to be a large-scale array (vector or matrix) processor.
 In addition to its linear algebra applications, the general array-based processing facility can perform repeated operations on collections of data.
 When MATLAB code is written to operate simultaneously on collections of data stored in arrays, the code is said to be vectorized.
 Vectorized code is not only clean and concise, but is also efficiently processed by the underlying MATLAB engine.

-As an example, suppose you make an initial investment of $100, from which you then receive by a series of annual cash receipts of $10, $20, $30, $40, and $50.
+As an example, suppose that you make an initial investment of $100, from which you then receive by a series of annual cash receipts of $10, $20, $30, $40, and $50.
 This cash flow stream may be stored in a vector

 CashFlows = [-100 10 20 30 40 50]'